millanbrankovic/custom-inputs/readme.md

 }
 ```

-##### This works perfectly in latest versions of following browsers:
+##### This works perfectly in latest versions of the following browsers:
 - Firefox
 - Chrome
 - Safari
 - Android
 - IE11, IEedge

 There are four separated css files used in this demo.
-All files are placed in the `app/assets/css/components/` and named as modifier classes `custom-input.css`, `custom-input-label--check.css`, `custom-input-label--slide.css`, `custom-input-label--radio.css`
+All files are placed in the `app/assets/css/components/` and named as modifier classes `custom-input.css`, `custom-input-label--check.css`, `custom-input-label--slide.css`, `custom-input-label--radio.css` so it can be used accordingly depending on the needs.

 ##### Demo